lightscapevr/website/markdown/getting-started-piconeo.md

   promote different versions of this Pico Link.
 I believe that as of this writing, the latest version of this software is the one found on
   <a href="https://www.picoxr.com/global/software/pico-link">this page</a>
-  in the tab "Neo3 Link/Pro/Pro Eye".
+  in the correct tab: "PICO 4" or "PICO Neo3 Link/Pro/Pro Eye".

 - Once you have SteamVR working, you can follow the instructions from the <a href="docs-getting-started.html">VR Sketch for PC</a> page.